The Adventures of Robin Hood: Legacy

+In 1982, comedian and impressionist Rich Little played all the major roles in the aptly-titled television special Rich Little's Robin Hood, portraying Groucho Marx as Robin, Carol Channing as Marian, Humphrey Bogart as Prince John, John Wayne as Little John, and many others.
+Many features of the Flynn film were lampooned, including the stairway sword fight between Robin and Sir Guy (Little imitating Peter Sellers as Inspector Jacques Clouseau).
+When the pair execute a maneuver twice, Robin asks, "Didn't we do this just now?" to which Guy replies, "Yes, but we did not get it right!"

+The Zany Adventures of Robin Hood, a 1984 telefilm starring George Segal as the outlaw and Morgan Fairchild as Maid Marian, borrows heavily from the Flynn film and spoofs many sequences including the banquet which Robin Hood crashes... disguised as a woman.
+In one scene, a villager mistakes Robin for Ivanhoe.
+When Robin tells her, "I'm Robin Hood," one of the Sheriff's soldiers mutters to himself, "I thought Errol Flynn was Robin Hood."
+The looks of many of the characters closely match the originals, primarily the villainous triumvirate of Roddy McDowall as Prince John, Tom Baker as Sir Guy, and Neil Hallett as the Sheriff.

-Most of the Mel Brooks parody Robin Hood: Men in Tights relied on this film for its aesthetics, although the plot was almost completely a riff on Robin Hood: Prince of Thieves, as well as referencing the 1973 Disney version.
+Most of the 1993 Mel Brooks parody Robin Hood: Men in Tights relied on this film for its aesthetics, although the plot was almost completely a riff on Robin Hood: Prince of Thieves, as well as referencing the 1973 Disney version.
 Mel Brooks also spoofed the Robin Hood legend in his 1975 television series When Things Were Rotten.

+Actor Matthew Poretta, who played Will Scarlet in Brooks's film, went on to play Robin himself in the first two seasons of the television series The New Adventures of Robin Hood, one episode of which featured Robin and his team visiting a Robin Hood festival.
+One of the contestants in a Robin Hood lookalike contest was dressed to look like Flynn, prompting Robin to wonder just who the contestant was supposed to be.

 A fragment of one of the film's sword fighting scenes was converted to sprites by Jordan Mechner and used for his 1989 platform game Prince of Persia.

 Errol Flynn's acrobatic swordplay became a crucial touchstone for the light-saber duels choreography in Star Wars movies.

 In Disney’s 2010 animated film Tangled, the appearance and personality of Flynn Rider are partly inspired by that of Errol Flynn, with his surname also being used in homage.

-Comic adaptation
+In 2025, The Hollywood Reporter listed The Adventures of Robin Hood as having the best stunts of 1938.